You’ll love this Italian biscotti recipe because it’s easy to make, tasty, crunchy, and with a pleasant almond flavor.

 This biscotti recipe is adapted from my Nonna’s recipe, so you can be assured that it tastes 100% Italian.

-The recipe is without eggs and butter, so the biscotti keep crunchy for longer, are lighter, and are easier to make.
+The recipe is without eggs or butter, so the biscotti stay crunchy longer, are lighter, and are easier to make.
 Plus, everyone at the table can eat them!

 We recommend dipping them in Vin Santo, a sweet Italian wine, or any other dessert wine from your local area.